 Polypropylene handles the sunlight just as well.
 Your UV treated polypropylene rug won’t fade in color, so you can enjoy its vibrant look season after season.

 Polypropylene rugs come in many different colors, patterns, and textures.
 They make for a great statement piece.
-Here is one from Amazon that I adore.

 Here is how you clean a polypropylene outdoor rug:

 Best for: Damp, humid climates with moderate foot traffic.

 Polyester is another durable and long-lasting outdoor material that is resistant to mildew, fading, and weather.
 The fabric repels stains, except for oil-based ones, which are harder to clean.
 I don’t recommend using this rug underneath an outdoor dining table.

 Polyester rugs tend to shed fibers a little bit faster than other synthetic materials, so keep this in mind if you have lots of busy feet running around your house.